ajufrancis/neutron-lan/README.md

 Since the VXLAN overhead is 50 bytes, you need to adjust path MTU on each end host in some way.

 * Using DNS option: Here is [an openstack tech blog](http://techbackground.blogspot.jp/2013/06/dnsmasq-logging-and-options-for-quantum.html) explaining how to do that for OpenStack neutron.
 * MSS clamping by iptables: [MSS clamping for OpenWRT](http://wiki.openwrt.org/doc/howto/pseudowire).
-[This blog](http://blog.ipspace.net/2013/01/tcp-mss-clamping-what-is-it-and-why-do.html) explains why MSS clamping is necessary.
+And [this blog](http://blog.ipspace.net/2013/01/tcp-mss-clamping-what-is-it-and-why-do.html) explains why MSS clamping is necessary.

+I would chose the latter option, and that is something hareware-based routing/switching (incl. "physical" OpenFlow switches) is not good at.

 APPENDIX
 --------